apache/datafusion/docs/source/user-guide/dataframe.md

 The query can be executed by calling the `collect` method.

-The API is well documented at https://docs.rs/datafusion/latest/datafusion/dataframe/struct.DataFrame.html
+The API is well documented in the [API reference on docs.rs](https://docs.rs/datafusion/latest/datafusion/dataframe/struct.DataFrame.html)

 The DataFrame struct is part of DataFusion's prelude and can be imported with the following statement.